Posted on: October 11, 2019

 The web as we know it is changing.
 The technologies, the software that they power and the talented minds that write them have all been experiencing a dramatic shift in the past few years.

-This shift didn’t start accidentally.
+This shift didn’t start accidently.
 We certainly did this to ourselves.
 The human condition to want things faster, more engaging, and flashy has pushed web technology further than we ever thought possible in its humble beginnings.
 In fact, I can trace it back to the one day that brought us to where we are.

 It was a mild spring day: May 27, 2009.
 The economy had just taken one of the worst hits since the gas shortage of the 1970s.
 Nobody was in a particularly good mood to begin with when an unassuming repo on Github pushed a commit that said, “Major refactoring: program name now “node.”